-People with Bipolar disorder (sometimes called manic depression) experience extremes of mood, ranging from ‘highs’ of irrational over-excitement to ‘lows’ of depression and despair.
+People with Bipolar disorder (previously called manic depression) experience extremes of mood, ranging from ‘highs’ of irrational over-excitement to ‘lows’ of depression.
 Lithium carbonate can help reduce the frequency of the recurrence of major depression and can also reduce the symptoms of manic or ‘high’ episodes.

 A variety of blood and urine tests are taken before beginning lithium, as it can occasionally accumulate in the body and cause unwanted (and potentially harmful) effects.
 To prevent this, a blood test is repeated regularly during treatment to monitor the lithium concentration and to conﬁrm that the dose is at the right level.

 The signs of lithium toxicity are nausea, vomiting and diarrhoea, probably preceded by increasing tiredness, difficulties in concentrating, unsteadiness and increased thirst.
 If it appears that someone has a toxic reaction, the treating doctor should be consulted immediately.
 In most cases of toxicity, the lithium will be eliminated from the body within about two days after stopping the treatment.

 People taking lithium long term should have thyroid, kidney and central nervous system monitoring.
 Other possible side-effects of lithium (when taken at recommended levels) are a ﬁne tremor, muscular weakness and cognitive difficulties such as memory problems.